Fjærland and the Fjærlandsfjord – from Fjord to Glacier

 Visitors from all over the world pass through to see or walk the glaciers, hike in the mountains, experience the floating sauna “Dampen” on the fjord and to enjoy the scenery and to strall along the book town.

-The road to Fjærland
+The drive to Fjærland

 See video from the three kilometer long road between the Norwegian Glacier Museum and Fjærland by the Fjærlandsfjord.
 The Fjærlandsfjord is a branch of the 204 kilometer long Sognefjord.
 Here we drive towards Fjærland.